CiaranMoran27/Testing/Project/README.md

 <br/>

-Having looked at the first 5 rows of the dataset assumptions were made that the sepal legth, sepal width, petal length and petal widge columns were floating point numbers and the species column was of type string.
+Having looked at the first 5 rows of the dataset assumptions were made that the sepal legth, sepal width, petal length and petal width columns were floating point numbers and the species column was of type string.
 These assumptions were tested by applying the *.dtypes* method on the dataframe.
 The output showed that the four dimensional variable columns were of type 'float64' and the species class column of type 'object' (see Fig. 5 below).
 Moffitt 2018 explained this by describing how pandas stores datatypes in a categorical way and buckets type str and mix data types into the 'object' category.<br/>

 <br/>